US economic growth quickened last quarter with inventory boost

 The personal consumption expenditures price index excluding food and energy, an inflation measure followed closely by Federal Reserve officials, grew an annualised 4.9 per cent last quarter.

+Consumer outlays, the biggest part of the economy, grew at a 3.3 per cent pace last quarter, in line with estimates and up from 2 per cent in the prior period.

-However, other economic data suggest that strength was concentrated at the start of the fourth quarter, as Americans pulled forward their holiday shopping to navigate shipping delays and a surge in Covid-19 cases curbed demand for services late in the year.
+However, other economic data suggests that strength was concentrated at the start of the fourth quarter as Americans pulled forward their holiday shopping to navigate shipping delays and a surge in Covid-19 cases curbed demand for services late in the year.

+Figures on Wednesday showed a surge in retail and wholesaler stockpiles in December, which may reflect imports that arrived too late for holiday shoppers and the Omicron-related dip in activity.

 Looking beyond the first quarter though, many economists expect solid growth this year amid expectations of an easing in inflationary pressures and supply-chain challenges.

 But to what extent inflation actually subsides is unclear.
-Fed Chair Jerome Powell said Wednesday after the central bank's first policy meeting of the year that officials are ready to raise interest rates in March to arrest persistent price pressures.
+Fed chair Jerome Powell said on Wednesday after the central bank's first policy meeting of the year that officials are ready to raise interest rates in March to arrest persistent price pressures.

 "We have an expectation about the way the economy's going to evolve but we've got to be in a position to address different outcomes, including the one where inflation remains higher," Mr Powell said during a virtual press conference after the policy meeting.